ZhaoQixian/SC1015_Steam_Game_Analysis/README.md

 # SC1015_Steam_Game_Analysis
-NTU AY2023/2024 Semester 2 SC1015 Group Project
+NTU AY2023/2024 Semester 2 SC1015 Group Project FDAC Team 1

-Our group choose a kaggle dataset about steam video games and their ratings to analyse the factors that contribute to the rating of steam video games.
+Our group chose a kaggle dataset about steam video games and their ratings to analyse the factors that contribute to the rating of steam video games.

 # Project Summary
 ## Dataset